-When it comes to the influence of money on elections, criticism abounds from everyone from Stephen Colbert to Sandra Day O’Connor.
+When it comes to the influence of money on elections, criticism abounds from everyone from Stephen Colbert to extenze resolts Sandra extenze results Day O’Connor.
 “The transformation of judicial elections in the previous decade from modestly funded, almost exclusively local affairs to expensive national contests has led former Supreme Court Justice Sandra Day O’Connor to make reform of judicial selection her crusade in retirement.”

 The devastating consequence of cut-throat campaign tactics and overzealous fundraising is a ravaged perception of the judiciary where the public believes that justice is for sale.
 “The spectacle of would-be judges hurling sound bites at each other raises the question why citizens should respect that rule [of law] when the people who end up shaping it from the bench demonstrate such injudicious traits to get there—and, worse, after they’ve arrived.”

 A great political struggle currently abounds to bring about change and put merit selection in place.
 “The same money engulfing the electoral process is very likely to defeat any proposed amendments to state constitutions in favor of merit selection.”
 Judges who believe in the rule of law need to be on the front lines of this struggle working to remove the influence of money from the judiciary.
 “Until that happens, the rule of law will continue to be ravaged by partisan election cycles that degrade the judiciary’s fairness, impartiality, and i